jsakamoto/nupkg-selenium-webdriver-chromedriver/README.md

 If you are using Chrome version 91:

     PM> Install-Package Selenium.WebDriver.ChromeDriver -Version 91.0.4472.10100

-If you are using Chrome version 90:

-    PM> Install-Package Selenium.WebDriver.ChromeDriver -Version 90.0.4430.2400

 To learn what version of ChromeDriver you need to use, please see also the following page: